 This is a slow cooker recipe that we’ve enjoyed before, and I was just sure it could be made in the Instant Pot the first time I tried it.
 Luckily, I was right, since my certainty was mostly because I’d forgotten to start the slow cooker and it just had to work!!

-We started with: This freezer-to-slow-cooker chicken recipe (the second one down in the post)
+We started with this freezer-to-slow-cooker chicken recipe (the second one down in the post) and these are the instructions to adapt the recipe for the Instant Pot.

 10. His Mom’s Pepper Steak Recipe